Not even a district three-peat satisfies the Annville-Cleona boys' cross country team nowadays.

 Wolfe, last year's District Three champ, will carry the torch to next Saturday's PIAA meet after claiming second place in a field of 219 boys.
 The Lancaster-Lebanon League's top gun crossed the finish line in 16:39 - four seconds behind Big Spring's Vinny Todaro (16:35).
 Todaro took fifth in the AAA field a year ago, but the Bulldogs bumped down to AA when the district split into three classes over the summer.

 "I would've liked to repeat (individually)," Wolfe said.
-"But if I had to choose, I'd choose the team because we
+"But if I had to choose, I'd choose the team because we never won three districts in a row for our school ever.

 That group includes his classmate Bachman, perhaps the most consistent of A-C's long-distance runners over the past three years.